pipfrosch/piptheme/STATIC_RESOURCE.md

       </IfModule>
     </Directory>

+Of course other directives can be added, and different time periods can be added, the above is just an example of how to set up caching for CSS/JS in the Apache host configuration file.

-That tells Apache that by default, any file served with a `.js` or `.css` file extension will be sent with a header telling the browser it can cache the file for a day before it needs to check if a newer version exists.
+That tells Apache that by default, any file served with a `.js` or `.css` file extension will be sent with a header telling the browser it can cache the file for a week before it needs to check if a newer version exists.

 For files that end in `-devel.js` or `-devel.css` that gets overridden and the browser is told to *always* check for a newer version of the file.
 That is